cyndichin/cyndichin.github.io/_posts/2025-05-29-homepageRebuildProject.markdown

 - Create QA Request
 - Experiment created (if needed)

-## Final thoughts + wrap up
+## Final Thoughts + Wrap Up
 Overall, I feel very fortunate to be able to work on this rewrite on a large feature using modern APIs and gained more confidence in working with our Redux architecture.
 Previously, I haven't really worked with the homepage.
 With the homepage rebuild, I avoided going too much out of scope, so some areas are not adopting Redux fully and still follow MVVM (wallpapers) and the cell UI + data layer was reused.
-Having this experience, I was able to solidify my knowledge in diffable datasource, compositional layout and improving our guidelines in Redux.
+Having this experience, I was able to solidify my knowledge in diffable data source, compositional layout and improving our guidelines in Redux.

-Leading this project gives me more confidence to take on bigger project.
-While I was able to break a complex project in to separate tasks, I would like to have worked more closely with other engineers throughout the project.
+Leading this project gives me more confidence to take on bigger projects.
+While I was able to break a complex project into separate tasks, I would like to have worked more closely with other engineers throughout the project.
 I was grateful that my teammate has also helped me with wallpapers and scrolling logic when I was out of office.
 During the time where we were both discussing the project, I really enjoyed to conversations and pairing we had.